stschiff/msmc/README.md

 # The multiple sequentially Markovian coalescent (MSMC)

 This software implements MSMC, a method to infer population size and gene flow from multiple genome sequences.
-The accompanying manuscript that describes the method and its analysis to human genome sequences will soon be available as a preprint.
+The accompanying manuscript (Schiffels and Durbin, 2013) that describes the method and its analysis to human genome sequences is currently under review.

 In short, msmc can infer